tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 you need to schedule events.
 Messages can be scheduled with millisecond precision and fire many times a second to create an animation, or can be scheduled to arrive hours later.
-When you schedule an event to be delivered in the future, LiveCode continues to respond to user events as normal.
+When you schedule an event to be delivered in the future, xTalk continues to respond to user events as normal.
 This makes timer based messaging ideal where you want your user interface to remain responsive while doing data processing or updating the display.